Home » All Recipes » Desserts » Red Wine Poached Pears Dessert Recipe

 Expert Tips

-• Make ahead: The pears develop deeper flavor after resting overnight in the liquid.
+• Feel free to make this ahead and serve it chilled.
+The pears develop a deeper flavor after resting overnight in the liquid.

-• Keep pears upright: If they tip over, turn them gently every few minutes so the flavor and color soak in evenly.
+• If the pears tip over, turn them gently every few minutes so the flavor and color soak in evenly.

-• Add citrus peel: Drop in a strip of orange or lemon peel to give the syrup a fresh lift.
+• Drop a strip of orange or lemon peel into the pot while simmering to give the syrup a fresh lift.

-• Save the syrup: Use leftovers on yogurt, pancakes, or mix into a cocktail.
+• Save the leftover syrup to use on yogurt, pancakes, or mix into a cocktail.

 A poached pear with a bite taken out is served with a scoop of vanilla ice cream and sauce on a white plate.